1Password vs Sticky Password: which one’s better?

 1Password and Sticky Password both work on all the common operating systems and extensions.
 However, the one glaring difference is that 1Password is available on Linux while Sticky Password is not.

-In terms of ease of use, both have their pros and cons, so it’s the only fair to call a draw to 1Password vs Sticky Password faceoff for this round.
+In terms of ease of use, both have their pros and cons, so it’s only fair to call a draw in the 1Password vs Sticky Password comparison for this round.
 For instance, 1Password’s modern and intuitive desktop apps triumph over Sticky Password’s dated interfaces.
-However, compared to 1Password, Sticky Password’s mobile apps come with a smidge more features.
+However, compared to 1Password, Sticky Password’s mobile apps come with more features.

 Desktop apps

-1Password’s desktop apps have different looks depending on your operating system.
-In any case, all the versions are functional, clean, and modern.
-They’re also a breeze to navigate.
+1Password’s desktop apps have different UIs depending on your operating system.
+However, all the versions appear functional, clean, and modern.

-In brief, while both password managers’ desktop apps serve their purpose well, 1Password gets extra points for its user-friendlier modern interfaces.
+In brief, while both password managers’ desktop apps serve their purpose well, 1Password gets extra points for its user-friendly and modern interface.

 Browser extensions